Linearizability of flows by embeddings: Introduction

 We now illustrate our results on \eqref{eq:ode}, though some apply more generally.

-One obstruction to the existence of a linearizing topological embedding, if $M$ is connected, occurs if \eqref{eq:ode} has a compact attractor whose basin is not all of $M$.\footnote{Proof: the basin of attraction $\st$ of any asymptotically stable compact invariant set $\att\subset M$ of a continuous flow $(M,\Phi)$ is open in $M$.
-If $(M,\Phi)$ is linearizable by a topological embedding $F\colon M\to \R^n$, then $F(\att)$ is a compact invariant set of a linear flow.
-Thus, the Jordan normal form theorem implies that the set $S\subset \R^n$ of initial conditions converging to $F(\att)$ under the linear flow as $t\to\infty$ is closed in $\R^n$.
-This and the linearizing condition \eqref{eq:lin-emb-intro} imply that $\st = F^{-1}(S)$ is closed in $M$.
-Since $\st$ is also open in $M$, this implies that $M=\st$ if $M$ is connected. } Hence we are led to study the existence of linearizing embeddings defined on attractor basins or other subsets, i.e., linearizing embeddings of $(\st,\Phi)$ where $\st\subset M$ is a subset invariant under $\Phi$ (by abuse of notation we still write $\Phi$ for $\Phi|_{\R\times \st}$).
+One obstruction to the existence of a linearizing $C^0$ embedding, if $M$ is connected, occurs if \eqref{eq:ode} has a compact attractor whose basin is not all of $M$ (Corollary~\ref{co:motivate}).
+Hence we are led to study the existence of linearizing embeddings defined on attractor basins or other subsets, i.e., linearizing embeddings of $(\st,\Phi)$ where $\st\subset M$ is a subset invariant under $\Phi$ (by abuse of notation we still write $\Phi$ for $\Phi|_{\R\times \st}$).
 Such a linearizing embedding $F\colon \st\to \R^n$ satisfies \eqref{eq:lin-emb-intro} but is defined on $\st$ rather than $M$.

-Our results are divided among four cases: linearization by a smooth embedding when $\st$ is an attractor basin or a compact invariant \emph{manifold}, and linearization by a topological embedding when $\st$ is an attractor basin or a compact invariant \emph{set}.
+Our results are divided among four cases: linearization by a $C^{k\geq 1}$ embedding when $\st$ is an attractor basin or a compact invariant \emph{manifold}, and linearization by a $C^0$ embedding when $\st$ is an attractor basin or a compact invariant \emph{set}.